 Information about adware and spyware protection (see below)

-- Select the Tools menu and select Internet Options.
+- Select Network and Internet then Internet Options.

 - On the Security tab, click the Internet icon at the top.